openstack/charm-deployment-guide/deploy-guide/source/upgrade-issues.rst

 Known upgrade issues
 ====================

-This section documents known issues that may apply to either of the three upgrade types (charms, OpenStack, series).
+This section documents known issues (software limitations/bugs) that may apply to either of the three upgrade types (charms, OpenStack, series).

 DNS HA with the focal series
 ----------------------------